ajitagupta/book-library-crud-api/README.md

 Additionally, we also need a way for calling or *consuming* our API's programmatically.
 We do this using Postman, which is [freely available online](https://www.postman.com/downloads/).

-We make use of two databases for two user profiles: Dev (H2 database, accessible over `http://localhost:portnumber/h2-console`) and QA (mySQL database, accessible over a client like SQLyog).
+We make use of two databases for two separate user profiles: Dev (H2 database, accessible over `http://localhost:portnumber/h2-console`) and QA (mySQL database, accessible over a client like SQLyog).

 ## 1. Config Client
 Let's analyze our first project *or* microservice.